 Proposing a Berea International Summer Term (BIST) course

-The timeline for proposing summer international courses for 2017 follows.
+The timeline for proposing summer international courses follows.
 The timeline should help facilitate such work as:

 - getting passports and visas,